SystemsGenetics/KINC/docs/Windows_Setup.md

 ```

 ## Step 3: Setup ACE and KINC in QTCreator
-Within QTCreater click **File** > **New File or Project** and click **Import Existring Project** and in the box that appears, select the path to the directory where ACE was cloned.
-Be sure to select the ACE/src directory.
-Follow the dialog prompts until the project is imported.
-Do the same with KINC.
+First add ACE.
+Click **File** > **Open File or Project** and then navigate in the file browser to the ACE directory and click the ACE.pro file.
+Navigate through configure setup.
+Do the same for KINC.